 Experts from the Ground Station Engineering team worked with other engineers from ESA and from the French space agency (CNES) to re-purpose the ATV’s existing proximity radio link (which communicates over short distances to the ISS) for long-distance space-to-Earth communication.
 This solution was tested at Kourou prior to launch by sending data from ATV mounted on top of its Ariane launcher to the ESA ground station at Kourou.

-Our current major development project is the design and construction of ESA's third deep-space ground station at Malargüe, Argentina.
+Our most recent major development project was the design and construction of ESA's third deep-space ground station at Malargüe, Argentina.

-The station, DSA 3, will enable global deep-space tracking coverage together with DSA 1 and 2 in New Norcia, Australia, and Cebreros, Spain, respectively.
+The station, DSA 3, enables global deep-space tracking coverage together with DSA 1 and 2 in New Norcia, Australia, and Cebreros, Spain, respectively.

 On 7 December 2011, the huge 35 m-diameter dish antenna was hoisted into place, marking a major milestone in construction.
 The delicate and demanding operation took several hours and had to wait for a calm day with no wind.

-On 18 December 2012, the station was formally inaugurated; it is set to enter service early in 2013.
+On 18 December 2012, the station was formally inaugurated; it entered regular service early in 2013.